This is great, matches my experience a lot

 This is primarily a phenomenological model based on extensive interactions with LLMs, particularly Claude.
 It's intentionally anthropomorphic in cases where I believe human psychological concepts lead to useful intuitions.

-Think of it as closer to psychology than neuroscience - the goal isn't a map which matches the territory in the detail, but a rough sketch with evocative names which hopefully which hopefully helps boot up powerful, intuitive (and often illegible) models, leading to practically useful results.
+Think of it as closer to psychology than neuroscience - the goal isn't a map which matches the territory in the detail, but a rough sketch with evocative names which hopefully helps boot up powerful, intuitive (and often illegible) models, leading to practically useful results.

 Some parts of this model draw on technical understanding of LLM training, but mostly it is just an attempt to take my "phenomenological understanding" based on interacting with LLMs, force it into a simple, legible model, and make Claude write it down.